eBooks

 “Time is the substance I am made of.
 Time is a river which sweeps me along, but I am the river; it is a tiger which destroys me, but I am the tiger; it is a fire which consumes me, but I am the fire.”

-—Jorge Luis Borges, Labyrinths: Selected Stories and Other Writings
+Jorge Luis Borges, Labyrinths: Selected Stories and Other Writings

+I was never happier than during the third decade.
+I’d found my voice as an author.
+I had listened to my literary mentors, observed their warnings, advice, and directions.
+From Borges, I understood that all along I had been drawing a map about the landscape Vincent Calvino had traveled.
+These books were signposts on a journey into what I labelled as the Great Unraveling.
+The foundation of the earlier decades—socially, politically and economically—had begun to collapse, slowly, gradually, but with the eerily feeling that the center would not hold.
 In these books, Calvino is caught up in cultures where the rate of change accelerated at a dizzy velocity.
 His cases took him into the midst of major changes in the structure of how things had been done in Bangkok, Rangoon, New York City into labyrinths connected by a tunnel of terror, humiliation and unreliable memories.
 The hourglass was running out of sand.

 I started out with a controversial title in The Corruptionist.
 Bernard Trink, legendary Nite Owl, caught the meaning.